 Buying the shares in a holding company usually leads to the purchaser assuming a higher risk.
 As a purchaser, you would be responsible for all past liabilities of the company.
 You’ll need a carefully drafted agreement to reduce your exposure.

 The primary business structures used in Australia include:

 Each has advantages and disadvantages.
-When choosing the correct form for your business the core focus should typically be on personal liability and tax implications (in relation to which we engage the assistance of tax experts).
+When choosing the correct form for your business, you should consider whether there are personal liability and tax implications.